BGuerrero825/Cyber-Notes/Offensive Security/Stack Overflows and ASLR Bypass.md

 	SIZE_T *lpNumberOfBytesWritten
 )
 ```
-- hProcess is a handle to the desired process, in this case -1 will get the current process.
+- `hProcess` is a handle to the desired process, in this case -1 will get the current process.
 The intent is to perform a copy operations in the current process
-- lpBaseAddress is the absolute memory address in the code section where the new code will be written.
+- `lpBaseAddress` is the absolute memory address in the code section where the new code will be written.
 The exploit should avoid overwriting existing code.
 	- Compiled code is page-aligned.
 When the opcodes don't use up the whole page the rest of the page will be nulled (0x00's).
 This can be used to find where the "code cave" (space for the new injected code) begins
-- lpBuffer is the source of the write, so it must take the stack address of the overflowed shellcode
+- `lpBuffer` is the source of the write, so it must take the stack address of the overflowed shellcode
-- nSize is the size of the shellcode
+- `nSize` is the size of the shellcode
 - `*lpNumberOfBytesWritten` is a location where the function will report the number of bytes written
 	- Use an address in the data section of `libeay32IBM019` since it wont have to be gathered at runtime

 [[WriteProcessMemory (WPM)]]

+### Unused Program Memory Space
 Find Unused Memory in the Code Section:
 1. Attach to FastBack, pause exec
 2. Offset to PE header is located at offset 0x3C from the MZ header